Rowsby Woof: Career

-Family
+Personal life

-Rowsby Woof married Victoria Mary Fox, a music teacher, in 1911.
-He died at St. Andrew's Hospital in Dollis Hill, London in 1943.
+In 1911, Woof married Victoria Mary Fox, a music teacher.
+They had no children.
+He died 31 December 1943 aged 60.

 Legacy

 The Rowsby Woof Prize for Royal Academy of Music violin students, founded by his wife in 1944, was awarded annually in the years 1945 to 1963.
 The Prize Board listing the awardees was added to the RAM Museum's collection in 2011.
-Recipients include Colin Sauer (1945), Clarence Myerscough (1952), Brendan O' Reilly (1956) and John Georgiadis (1959) of the Gabrieli String Quartet, and Roy Malan (1963), founding concertmaster of the San Francisco Ballet Orchestra.
+Recipients include Colin Sauer (1945), Beryl Kimber (1949), Clarence Myerscough (1952), Brendan O' Reilly (1956) and John Georgiadis (1959) of the Gabrieli String Quartet, and Roy Malan (1963), founding concertmaster of the San Francisco Ballet Orchestra.

 Rowsby Woof is listed in the Musicians' Book of Remembrance in the Musician's Chapel at St Sepulchre-without-Newgate.